-14 https://calhoun.nps.edu/bitstream/handle/10945/38734/Fricker5.pdf?sequence=1
+&lt;sup>14 https://calhoun.nps.edu/bitstream/handle/10945/38734/Fricker5.pdf?sequence=1

-To allow the control on the respondents (being actually those involved in the programs implementation) and to collect detailed insights on the implementation experience by means of follow-up prompts, the WP 4 has engaged in a mapping exercise by performing semi-structured interviews in EU countries.
+To allow the control on the respondents (being actually those involved in the programs implementation) and to collect detailed insights on the implementation experience, the WP 4 has engaged in a mapping exercise by performing interviews in EU countries.

 First of all, meeting different actors involved in cancer control policy allows to touch upon different domains and topics along the cancer control continuum.
 This results in a broad range of images of the cancer control policy in a country.
 Secondly, the interviews facilitate the collection of first-hand and up-to-date information regarding past, ongoing and planned innovative programs.
-Further, semi-structured interviews have the advantage to get more detailed insights in a dynamic process, allowing to probe and go more in-depth at the moment itself.
-Besides, it allows to capture sensitive information which is not mentioned in other sources such as grey-literature, reports, etc. To better understand the experience of the implementation process in the local context, it is necessary to understand countries context and structure in which implementation is embedded.
+Further, in-depth interviews have the advantage to get more detailed insights in a dynamic process, allowing to probe and go more in-depth at the moment itself.
+Besides, it allows to capture sensitive information which is not mentioned in other sources such as literature, reports, etc. To better understand the experience of the implementation process in the local context, it is necessary to understand this in the countries context & structure, influencing this implementation process.
 Last but not least, interviews can create a sense of co-ownership & co-creating.
 Visiting each EU MS, demonstrates the importance of the EU MS voice regarding the input on content & format of Roadmap.
 Moreover, it emphasize the commitment of ipaac to develop a tool useful for the EU MS.

 This exercise is carried out during the first year and half of the Joint Action and has been called the "EU Cancer Control Policy Interview Survey".
-By visiting the EU Countries (health administrators, experts, policy makers and stakeholders), the objective is to (1) organize a mapping exercise of planned and ongoing innovative cancer control initiatives and (2) identify the challenges encountered and the levers used while implementing these initiatives.
+By visiting the EU Countries (health administrators, experts, policy makers and stakeholders), the objective is to gather practical insights on implementation (i.e. barriers, challenges, levers, innovative approach, etc.), suitable for mutual learning among different countries.
 To understand the context in which these processes take place, information on the specific country contextual features (socio-economic and health care system) are also gathered.